-No more than 60 hours of credit are awarded for any or all programs, including ASU comprehensive and proficiency examinations.
-Credit will not be awarded for any course in which the student has been given credit from any educational institution.
-Credit will not be granted for a course taken at an educational institution after credit by examination has been awarded.

-Exception: Students who take the advanced placement exams, however, may choose either 1) to have the credit earned by advanced placement kept in their cumulative University hours or 2) to complete the ASU course and have its credit and grade instead, regardless of which order the test or course are taken.
-(See the Advanced Placement section below for additional details on the exam and its equivalent scores.)
-Credit may not be received for a lower-level or prerequisite course when credit has already been received in a higher-level course within the same field.
-In these categories, only credit earned by comprehensive examination will count toward the resident credit requirement for graduation.
+- A student may earn no more than 60 hours of credit by examination for any or all programs, including ASU comprehensive and proficiency exams. - Credit will not be awarded for any course in which the student has been given credit from any educational institution. - Credit will not be granted for a course taken at an education institution after credit by examination has been awarded. - Exception: Students who take the advanced placement exams, however, may choose either 1) to have the credit earned by advanced placement kept in their cumulative University hours or 2) to complete the ASU course and have its credit and grade instead, regardless of which order the test or course are taken.
+(See the Advanced Placement section below for additional details on the exam and its equivalent scores.) - Credit may not be received for a lower-level or prerequisite course when credit has already been received in a higher-level course within the same field. - Only credit earned by comprehensive examination will count toward the resident credit requirement for graduation.